ubports/docs.ubports.com/appdev/guides/dependencies.rst

 If the library does not contain a CMake configuration, you may use the `qmake` or `custom` template instead.
 If you choose `custom`, you need to add a `build` command.

-Note, that you should define a custom app build directory via the ``dir`` param as shown above.
+You should define a custom app build directory via the ``dir`` param as shown above.
 Otherwise a `clickable clean` (which is part of the default `clickable` command) would delete the library's build directory, too.

 Optionally, configure the compilation by adding ``build_args``, which may look like this: